SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/creating-assets-ui.md

 For details how to add assets in the asset hierarchy, see [To add assets](#create-asset).

 {{< c8y-admon-info>}}
-If you are at the end of the hierarchy, you see no option to create child assets.
+If you are at the end of the hierarchy, you see no further option to create child assets.
 {{< /c8y-admon-info>}}